 Chicken pox

-Many bubbles of chickenpox appear all over the body.
-They itch a lot, after a while they become crusted.
+Many chickenpox blisters appear throughout the body.
+They itch a lot and become crusty after a while.

 The rash appears along with fever and cold symptoms.
-Rashes from the face spread throughout the body, and after 5 days they begin to peel off and disappear.
+The rashes from the face spread throughout the body, and after 5 days they begin to peel off and disappear.

 Rubella

-For several days, the child has a fever, cough, throat twitching.
-Then, behind the ears, on the face, and then - throughout the body, a small-point rash appears.
+For several days the child has a fever, cough, and sore throat.
+Then a pinpoint rash appears behind the ears, on the face, and then throughout the body.
 The number of red dots begins to decrease after 3 days.

 Scarlet fever

-The ailment begins with fever, redness and sore throat.
-Then red spots appear on the child's body.
-They are often found in places where the body naturally folds: in the groin, armpits, bends of the elbows and knees.
-A small-point rash appears on the face, with the exception of the nasolabial triangle.
+The disease begins with fever, redness and sore throat.
+Then red spots appear on the child’s body.
+They are often located in places where the body naturally bends: in the groin, armpits, elbows and knees.
+A pinpoint rash also appears on the face, with the exception of the nasolabial triangle.

 With this disease, pink spots appear first on the face, and then on the arms and legs, which grow and merge into one spot.
-The rash disappears within 10 days.
+The rash goes away within 10 days.

-The infection proceeds with a very high temperature, a red rash spreads over the body slightly above the skin level.
+The infection occurs with a very high temperature, and a red rash spreads across the body slightly above the skin level.

-Small blisters with liquid appear on the lips and skin near them, which gradually becomes cloudy, then the rash dries up.
+Small blisters with liquid appear on the lips and the skin around them, which gradually becomes cloudy, then the rash dries out.

 Meningitis

-There is a purple, asterisk-like subcutaneous rash that does not disappear with pressure.
-This is how bleeding from small vessels appears, which occurs with this disease.
+There is a purple, star-shaped subcutaneous rash that does not go away with pressure.
+This is how bleeding from small vessels occurs that occurs with this disease.
 The baby's neck muscles tense, the temperature rises, drowsiness and photophobia appear.
-Seeing at least one of these signs, you need to urgently take the child to the hospital.
-With meningitis, children who do not receive timely medical care can die within 24 hours.
+If you see at least one of these signs, you need to urgently take the child to the hospital.
+With meningitis, children who do not receive timely medical care may die within 24 hours.

-In the infant's body, active hormonal changes take place in the first weeks after birth, and evidence of this can often be seen on his skin.
-So, many parents are forced to see a doctor by a rash on the body of a newborn, which is called prickly heat.
+In the first weeks after birth, the baby’s body undergoes active hormonal changes, and evidence of this can often be seen on its skin.
+Thus, many parents are forced to consult a doctor by a rash on the body of a newborn, which is called miliaria.
 This is a common occurrence in infants.
-At high temperatures, their sweat glands actively secrete sweat, and in places of natural folds of the skin (in the groin, under the arms), often a small reddish rash appears on the face and buttocks.
-Skin feels damp when touched.
+At high temperatures, their sweat glands actively secrete sweat, and a small reddish rash appears in places of natural folds of the skin (in the groin, under the arms), often on the face and buttocks.
+The skin feels moist when touched.

-Sweating is not a dangerous ailment and passes over time, but it must be remembered that exposure to factors such as being in too hot clothes or in a wet diaper can provoke diaper rash in a baby.
-When caring for a newborn, mothers need to be very careful, to notice changes in the rashes.
-It is also necessary to take into account the fact that often the smallest may develop allergies to food, hygiene products, and clothing materials.
-At this age, when their immunity is being formed, it is especially necessary to protect children from external stimuli.
+The sweat rash is not a dangerous illness and goes away over time, but we must remember that exposure to factors such as prolonged exposure to too hot clothes or a wet diaper can cause diaper rash in a baby.
+When caring for a newborn, a mother needs to be very attentive and notice changes in rashes.
+It is also necessary to take into account the fact that often the youngest may develop allergies to food, hygiene products, and clothing materials.
+At an age when their immunity is developing, children must be especially carefully protected from external irritants.

 What to do if your child has a rash

-If the baby's body is covered with a rash, it is necessary to immediately assess whether he has signs of infection, for example, high fever, vomiting, diarrhea, sore throat.
-Next, it is determined whether the rash on the whole body of the child is located or localized in some areas of the skin, and what it looks like: in the form of spots, bubbles with liquid, purulent formations, etc.
+If the baby's body is covered with a rash, you must immediately assess whether he has signs of an infectious infection, for example, high fever, vomiting, diarrhea, sore throat.
+Next, it is determined whether the rash is all over the child’s body or localized to certain areas of the skin, and what it looks like: in the form of spots, blisters with liquid, purulent formations, etc.

-Such an examination will help you understand how urgently you need to show your baby to a doctor.
-Even if you are sure that a skin rash is an allergy after being eaten, consult a specialist anyway.
-The doctor, having compared all the available signs and symptoms, will dispel your fears or will begin to treat the disease in time.
-If an infection is suspected, it is better to call the doctor at home, and, if possible, isolate the sick child in a separate room.
-Before the arrival of the doctor, it is advisable not to treat irritation with medications, so as not to complicate the diagnosis.
+Such an examination will help you understand how urgently you need to show your baby to the doctor.
+Even if you are sure that the skin rash is an allergy after eating something, still consult a specialist.
+The doctor, having compared all the existing signs and symptoms, will dispel your fears or begin to treat the disease in a timely manner.
+If an infection is suspected, it is better to call a doctor at home, and, if possible, isolate the sick child in a separate room.
+Before the doctor arrives, it is advisable not to treat irritations with medications, so as not to complicate the diagnosis.

 Video: skin rashes in children

-A rash on the child's legs and arms without fever, with fever, itches, does not itch
+Rash in a child on the legs and arms without fever, with fever, itches, does not itch

 Children are the most beloved, defenseless people.
-It is on adults that sometimes the health of the baby depends.
-They need our attention first of all.
+The health of the baby sometimes depends on adults.
+They need our attention first.
 Children's skin is still imperfect and very susceptible to various infections.
-So, the appearance of a rash on the hands and feet can be an innocent manifestation, or it can be a signal of a dangerous disease.
-Below we will consider for what reason a rash may appear in a child and how to act in this situation.
+Thus, the appearance of a rash on the arms and legs may be an innocent manifestation, or it may be a signal of a dangerous disease.
+Below we will consider why a rash may appear in a child and how to act in this situation.

 Rash - what is it?

-What is such a phenomenon?
-A rash is pathological changes in the skin, mucous membranes, which differ from normal skin in appearance, structure, and color.
-It can be primary and secondary, that is, appear on the site of previous rashes.
-The combination of primary and secondary elements determine the picture of the rash in the disease.
-It may be a reaction to some allergen, or it may turn out that the rash is a sign of a disease.
+What is this phenomenon?
+A rash is a pathological change in the skin and mucous membranes that differs from normal skin in appearance, structure, and color.
+It can be primary or secondary, that is, appear at the site of previous rashes.
+The combination of primary and secondary elements determines the picture of the rash in the disease.
+This may be a reaction to some allergen, or it may turn out that the rash is a sign of some disease.

-It turns out that rashes are of a different nature and type.
-Allocate primary and secondary eruptions.
-This is a rash on a child's legs and arms:
+It turns out that rashes come in different natures and types.
+Primary and secondary rashes are distinguished.
+This is what a rash happens on a child’s legs and arms:

-• The tubercles do not have a cavity, they are located deep in the dermis, up to 1 cm in diameter.
-At the same time, the color and relief of the skin is excellent.
-They can leave behind scars, develop into ulcers.
+• The tubercles do not have a cavity, are located deep in the dermis, up to 1 cm in diameter.
+At the same time, the color and texture of the skin is different.
+They can leave scars and develop into ulcers.

-• Blisters - no cavity, have a blurry outline and pink color.
-They appear due to edema of the papillary layer of the dermis.
-They pass without a trace, itch.
+• Blisters are without a cavity, have blurry outlines and are pink in color.
+Appear due to swelling of the papillary dermis.
+They pass without a trace, they itch.

-• Papules or nodules have no cavity.
-It may be inflamed or not, the color is changed.
-They pass without leaving a trace.
+• Papules or nodules - do not have a cavity.
+They may or may not be inflamed and their color has changed.
+They pass without leaving traces.

 • Bubbles - have a bottom, a tire, a cavity.
-After they are opened, erosion can form.
+Once they are opened, erosion can occur.

-• Pustules or pustules - have pus inside.
-They can be superficial or deep.
+• Pustules or pustules have pus inside.
+May be superficial or deep.

-• Roseola has irregular pink spots.
+• Roseola appears as irregularly shaped pink spots.
 When the skin is stretched, the stain disappears.

 • Scarring.